limestreetlab/historical-data-download/README.md

 #### Comments
 - All times are defaulted to America/New York, 9:30 to 15:59
 - Bid and ask prices are open prices at that timestamp
-- Traded prices represent first traded prices in the period; If 14:50:00 and for 1-min data, then it is the first price traded between 14:50:00 and 14:51:00
+- Traded prices represent first traded prices in the period; for example, in case of 1-min data, the traded at 14:50:00 is the first price traded at between 14:50:00 and 14:51:00 and volume is for that minute

 #### API Limitations and Workarounds
 - Because request data types are seperated into bid, ask, and traded prices and only one can be sent per request, requests have to be repeatedly sent.
 The seperate data are joined after checking for timestamps.